 Challenge

-DSL was commissioned to design and manufacture a new and improved version of Hymn Technology’s digital music product.
+HTDSL was commissioned to design and manufacture a new and improved version of Hymn Technology’s digital music product.

 Alan says: “After struggling to find parts for our 12-year-old product, we needed to develop a fresh iteration from scratch.